 Have You Ever Checked The Tires When Buying A Brand New RV?
-Let Me Show You Why You Should.

-The last two days we have done RV inspections and there have been tire issues.
-So today I figured I would talk about the tire issues on this brand new 2022 RV that was built in September 2021, and just arived at the RV dealership a couple of weeks ago.
+The last two days that we have done RV inspections, there have been tire issues so today, I figured I would talk about the tire issues on this brand new 2022 RV that was built in September 2021, and just arrived at the RV dealership a couple of weeks ago.

 What Did We Find?

 We found tire issues.
-Tires are what contacts, the ground folks.
+Tires are what contacts the ground, folks.
 You have a flat tire on an RV and it can do a lot of damage.
 These things are not built like a car.

 Speaking of cars, when you buy a brand new car, are you checking the tires?
 Are you checking to make sure the spare tire is there?
 Did you check to make sure they're all the same brand?
 Probably not.
 You just expect it to be right when buying a brand new car, which you should expect on a brand new RV.
 Today this is not the case.

-This RV has six tires.
-Five of them are Hankook tires, which is a very popular tire.
+This RV has six tires; five of them are Hankook tires, which is a very popular tire.
 They are light truck tires.
 One of them is a Firestone Transforce.
 Why would one tire be different on a brand new RV?

 It probably had a flat tire at some point.
 This RV is ready to be sold.
 The dealership has completed its PDI and the manufacturer has done its inspection.
-Why is there a different tire?

 We go to the other side and once again, Hankook Dynapro HT.
 Now let's go check that front tire.
 Once again, we have a Hankook and it's a Dynapro HT.
 So one tire on the entire RV is different.
-A lot of motorized RVs don't come with spare time.
-This, one has a place for one in the cargo bay.
+A lot of motorized RVs don't come with spare tires; this one has a place for one in the cargo bay.

 Where's The Spare Tire?